fqantonio/aqua/JOURNAL.md

 1. Print the bow floats;
 2. Sand the hulls to remove the paint as much as possible (120 to 220);
-3. Prepare the holes for the bow floats, throtles, valves and the lights;
+3. Prepare the holes for the bow floats, thruster cables, valves and the three lights (red, green and white);
 4. Close the holes (prepare the repair compound using two spatulas: just a drop of hardener is enough);
 5. Wait 24 hours;
 6. Sand the parts where we applied the repair compound;
 7. Clean with a sponge;
 8. Apply epoxi primer with the paint roller: after preparing we have two hours to apply it;